 Nimoy says that if it's hard for we modern types to figure this out, imagine how much harder it would have been for ancient peoples to have solved the problem.
 Holy crap!
 Giving credit to ancient, brown people for being smart.
 He even wonders if they were smarter than us.
 I'm loving this episode!

 Nimoy tells us about a civil war on Rapa Nui, and as proof of this he mentions the archaeological evidence.
 I understand that this is pretty well founded, but I don't see how it relates to the ancient script.
 Dr Edwards believes that there was overpopulation and starvation, and this lead to war and cannibalism.
-The footage of Dr Edwards in a burial cave, holding a burning torch, is pretty cool.
+The footage of Dr Edwards holding a burning torch in a burial cave is pretty cool.

 Nimoy claims that mythology is a sort of distorted view of history, which is a key argument throughout the series.
-While it is often the source of serious overreach, but this time, the show concludes that the bloody and tragic myths show a bloody and tragic past, which is not altogether unreasonable.
+Often, it is the source of serious overreach.
+This time, the show concludes that the bloody and tragic myths show a bloody and tragic past, which frankly is not unreasonable.
 Nimoy tells of the deaths of the Island natives of the guns and diseases of their colonisers.

 Over footage of waves, Nimoy suggests in a distant past time, the people looked to their stone gods for protection against bloodshed and tragedy.
 When no help was forthcoming, they turned against their former protectors and cast them down.